 3rd Order Ignorance - Lack of Process, I don't know a suitable efficient way to find out I don't know that I don't know something.

 4th Order Ignorance - Meta Ignorance, I don't know about the five orders of ignorance.

 Once we know our orders of ignorance it becomes easy to work on them.
 For example, while building a software system 2rd and 3rd order of ignorance are most dominant.
 Knowledge of these orders also convey how serious can it be for us to solve a problem with programming.

 This month I started to learn programming(again) by solving Brian Kernighan's C Programming Book, and I have found some alarming deficiency in my programming skills.
 I have been coding for past two and a half year.
-I had always felt that something was missing in way I program.
+I have had always felt that something was missing in way I program.
 When my code fail I always look for "help" instead of a "solution".
-At first I used to think maybe I was lacking proper planning skills, but after through introspection I found that the problem was in my habits.
+At first I used to think maybe I was lacking proper planning skills, but after through introspection I found that the problems were in my habits.
 I have learnt a lot by these tips.
 I hope it would be of help to you some day.